POST /convert/v1/fhirr4toomop

 Condition.id |

-With the exception of ID fields (mentioned above), Rosetta will enforce the data types defined in the OMOP standard.
+With the exception of ID fields (mentioned above), the Convert service will enforce the data types defined in the OMOP standard.
 When importing OMOP data into a database, ensure your schema aligns with those data types.

 , which should reference standard OMOP concepts as of export time).